 This is Part 2 of the blog version of a talk I gave at the Digital Project Managers meet-up on November 28, 2016.
-For the slides and additional resources from the talk check out DPM Meetup Talk: Know Yourself, Manage Better.
 For Part 1 see Know Yourself, Manage Better: Part 1 – Daily Self-Reflection.

 In addition to identifying your personal values and practicing daily reflection, understanding where you sit on the introversion/extroversion spectrum can be helpful in being mindful about how you manage your energy.
 How you manage your energy has a great impact on your interactions with your clients and team.